singingwolfboy/flask-dance/docs/testing.rst

 In this example, we're using the
 `monkeypatch fixture <https://docs.pytest.org/en/latest/monkeypatch.html>`__
-to set a mock backend on the Flask-Dance blueprint.
-This fixture will ensure that the original backend is put back on the blueprint after the test is finished, so that the test doesn't change the code being tested.
+to set a mock storage on the Flask-Dance blueprint.
+This fixture will ensure that the original storage is put back on the blueprint after the test is finished, so that the test doesn't change the code being tested.
 Then, we create a test client and access the ``index`` view.
-The mock backend will control whether ``github.authorized`` is ``True`` or ``False``, and the rest of the test asserts that the result is what we expect.
+The mock storage will control whether ``github.authorized`` is ``True`` or ``False``, and the rest of the test asserts that the result is what we expect.